chef/chef-web-docs/chef_master/source/config_rb_policyfile.rst

 =====================================================
 .. tag policyfile_rb_syntax

-A Policyfile.rb is a Ruby file, in which a run-list and cookbook locations are specified.
+A ``Policyfile.rb`` is a Ruby file, in which run-list and cookbook locations are specified.
 The syntax is as follows:

 .. code-block:: ruby